What is Network Security? Definition, Tools and Jobs

 • Response: After quickly recognizing problems, you must respond to them and return to a safe state as soon as possible.

-This, in short, is a technique for defence in depth.
-If security experts have one common theme, relying on a single defence line is risky since a determined adversary can destroy any defence instrument.
+This, in short, is a technique for defense in depth.
+If security experts have one common theme, relying on a single defense line is risky since a determined adversary can destroy any defense instrument.
 Your network is not a line or a point: it’s a territory, and even though an enemy has invaded part of it, if you’ve coordinated your security correctly, you still have the resources to regroup and expel them.

 Methods